 The expertise of outside agencies such as the Educational Psychologist, Speech and Language Therapist, Hearing Impaired Unit, School Nurse, Social, Emotional and Behaviour Support Service is sought and used to benefit students with SEND.
 All of our classrooms are accessible to all students, including students with a physical disability or needing a wheelchair.

-A copy of our SEND policy is available on request from the school office or on the school website.
+A copy of our SEND policy is available on the school website or on request from the school office.